hbldh/dlxsudoku/README.md

 ## Testing

-Tests can be run using `nosetests`:
+Tests can be run using `pytest`:

-    nosetests tests
+    py.test tests

 The tests make a HTTP request to a file containing several Sudokus on [Project Euler](https://projecteuler.net/project/resources/p096_sudoku.txt).